-Until recently, 99mTc-HMPAO had to be constituted immediately prior to injection, resulting in a delay of up to one minute.
+Until recently, ^{99m}Tc-HMPAO had to be constituted immediately prior to injection, resulting in a delay of up to one minute.
 A preparation has now been developed which is stabilised with cobalt chloride.
 This allows the labelled tracer to be prepared in advance and injected into a patient at any time over the subsequent six hours.
 The advantage of this development is that the interval between seizure onset and tracer delivery to the brain can be significantly reduced.
-An alternative is to use ready constituted 99mTc-ECD, or bicisate, which is stable for several hours, may be injected within 2-20 seconds of seizure onset and demonstrates a focal increase in CBF.
-The interval between seizure onset and injection may also be shortened by the use of an automated injection device that may be activated by the patient when they detect the beginning of a seizure.
-Extratemporal seizures may be very brief, increasing the need for injection of blood flow tracer as soon as possible after the start of a seizure.
+An alternative is to use ready constituted ^{99m}Tc-ECD, or bicisate, which is stable for several hours, may be injected within 2-20 seconds of seizure onset and demonstrates a focal increase in CBF134.
+The interval between seizure onset and injection may also be shortened by the use of an automated injection device that may be activated by the patient when they detect the beginning of a seizure as soon as possible after the start of a seizure.
 With the inevitable interval between injection and fixation of the tracer in the brain, however, it may not be possible to obtain true ictal studies.